Death Wish 4: The Crackdown: Music

-Due to the financial problems that Cannon Group, inc. suffered, most of the music was re-used from the previous films of the company, including 10 to Midnight (1983) and Missing in Action (1984).
+Due to the financial problems that Cannon Group, Inc. suffered, most of the music was re-used from previous films of the company, including 10 to Midnight (1983) and Missing in Action (1984).
 However, some of the music was composed by John Bisharat and a partner duo, Paul and Valentine McCallum.

 Release

 Home media

 Media Home Entertainment released the film on video in April 1988, having agreed with Cannon to a 2 million dollars advance.
 Over 100,000 cassettes were sold to rental stores.
 It was the best selling entry of the series in the video market.

 Reception

 Box office

 The film debuted at No. 6.
-It brought a profit of nearly $2 million out of the other $5 million it grossed (the equivalent of $14,550,159 in 2016 dollars).
+It brought a profit of nearly $2 million out of the other $5 million it grossed, the equivalent of $14,550,159 in 2016 dollars.

 According to Film Inquiry, "On a budget of $5 million, the film only procured a lowly sum of just under $7 million, adding to the large list of financial failures for the Cannon group who were on the verge of collapsing."